remix-run/remix/docs/tutorials/jokes.md

 <docs-info>

-This may ask you whether you want to install the following packages `create-remix@latest`.
-To run the command, enter `y`.
+This may ask you whether you want to install `create-remix@latest`.
+Enter `y`.
 It will only be installed the first time to run the setup script.

 </docs-info>